IllusionMods/KeelPlugins/README.md

 #### TitleShortcuts
 Title menu keyboard shortcuts to open different modes.
 For example, press F to open the female editor.
-Also has a setting and commandline arguments to start certain modes automatically during startup.
-Hold esc just before the title screen to cancel automatic startup.

-Koikatu accepts arguments `-femalemaker, -malemaker, -freeh, -live`.
-Honey Select and AI Girl accept arguments `-femalemaker, -malemaker`.

 #### RealPOV
 First person mode for studio and H scenes.
-Select a chara in studio or place the camera target close to the chara in H and press the hotkey to change view.

 #### StudioAddonLite
 A lite version of the StudioAddon from HS.